I knew my last week at work would have its challenges.

 All in all a great day to mark the end of an era and the beginning of a new stage of my life – which was after all part of the grand plan.

-No matter how much you plan or try to prepare, circumstance can mess with your grand plan.
+No matter how much you plan or try to prepare, circumstances can mess with your grand plan.
 Stay focused, go with the flow and have faith that it will all work out in the end.

 If you enjoyed this post, please share it with your friends on social media.